jstolc/hello-world/README.md

 hello-world
 ===========

 hello-world is an example of a simple "Hello World" web app and its deployment into Docker container.
-Af

 ## Prerequisites

-hello-world requires Linux OS that uses yum as package manager.
+hello-world requires an instance of Linux OS that uses `yum` as package manager.
 Functionality was tested on a freshly installed CentOS 7 and this is also recommended.
 Installation media used: [link](http://ftp.heanet.ie/pub/centos/7.9.2009/isos/x86_64/CentOS-7-x86_64-Minimal-2009.iso).

 ## Installation

-1. Make sure the system is connected to the internet
+1. Make sure your system is connected to the internet
 2. Login as "root"
 3. Install git
 ```